 Mammootty Reveals The Real Hero Of Mamangam!

-Mammootty, the megastar of Malayalam cinema is all set to release his highly-anticipated big-budget venture Mamangam, very soon.
+Mammootty, the megastar of Malayalam cinema is all set to release his highly-anticipated big-budget venture Mamangam, on December 12, Thursday.
 In the recently held Mamangam With Mammookka event, the actor revealed the real hero of the magnum opus, to the much surprise of the audiences.
 Mammootty revealed that child artist Achuthan is the real hero of the movie.

 According to the megastar, the plot of Mamangam revolves around the character Chandroth Chanthunni, played by Achuthan.
 It is the character Chanthunni which plays a crucial role in taking the narrative forward.
 The rest of the actors, including Mammootty himself, are playing the supporting characters in the flick.